w3c/wai-statements/index.md

 ### Formal confirmation
 {% include excol.html type="middle" %}
 * Formal confirmation on management level of the timeliness and the correctness of the Accessibility Statement, and confirmation that the designated administrator or other responsible person or function formally agrees with the content of the Accessibility Statement by the organization.
-* <strong>Example:</strong> This could look like: "Approved by the Dean of the University of Sampel" or Approved by the Accessibility Department of organization X"
+* <strong>Example:</strong> This could look like: "This Accessibility Statement is approved by the Communication Department of Citylights (July 2018)" or Approved by the Citylights Accessibility Department"
 * <strong>Format:</strong> Approved by [name/department];[function]
-* <textarea rows="1" cols="50">Approved by Hannibal, Director A-Team</textarea><button type="button">Add to my Accessibility Statement</button>
+* <textarea rows="1" cols="50">Approved by Hannibal, Director A-Team of Citylights</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}

 ## Good practice on writing and placing statements (draft heading)